 Marcasite jewellery nowadays is coveted not only for its dazzling shimmer but for its relationship with history and vintage style.
 No longer standing in the shadows of the diamond, marcasite has emerged to become a fashionable gemstone in its own right.

-Want your very own piece of history?
-You can browse Gemondo’s range of marcasite jewellery here.
+Fancy owning your very own piece of history?
+Browse Gemondo’s range of marcasite jewellery.